 We pile onboard and leave just in time.
 A maelstrom of laser and kinetic weapon fire is pounding the station as we fly away.
 Large pieces break off.
 Depressurizing compartments blast their contents into space.
 I see bodies floating about like spent chaff.
 Kiera weaves in and out of the debris field around the station and we clear it into open space.
 She brings us up into the main body of the pirate fleet and turns us around in time to see the station tilt on its axis as if guided by a giant invisible hand.
 A bright blue explosion shudders and shoulders its way from the core, fragmenting the asteroid into several big chunks.
 Then everything splits apart as if each piece can’t wait to get away from the rest.

 The fleet stops firing.
-We sit there and watch as secondary explosions keep the destruction going, like some sort of a macabre fireworks show.
+We sit there and watch as secondary explosions keep the destruction going, like some sort of macabre fireworks show.

 “Jager’s calling,” Kiera reports.